playfulprogramming/playfulprogramming/content/LayZee/posts/how-to-set-up-an-nx-style-monorepo-workspace-with-the-angular-cli-part-1-16b5/index.md

 ng config newProjectRoot libs/booking
 ```

-<figcaption>Set the parent folder of the library project.</figcaption>
+> Set the parent folder of the library project.

 As seen in the previous listing, we start out by setting the parent folder of the library project, we're going to generate.